Frequently Asked Questions (FAQs)

 9 months within the 18 months just prior to the first assignment on a Ticket

 Although the criteria used to determine the availability of the Phase 1 Milestones based on a beneficiary's recent work history are patterned after the criteria used to determine the attainment of the four Phase 1 Milestones, the criteria used in the recent work rule are not cumulative.
 Rather, each criterion should be applied independently.
 As a result, if a beneficiary worked with TWL earnings during 3 of the 6 months just prior to Ticket assignment, but this work did not include the month just prior to Ticket assignment, the first Phase 1 Milestone would be available to the EN when the beneficiary attained the required levels of work and earnings; the second Phase 1 Milestone, however, would not be available.
 Similarly, a beneficiary who worked 9 of the last 18 months just prior to Ticket assignment with earnings at the TWL might be eligible for 3 of the Phase 1 Milestones or none, depending on where the 9 months fell within the 18-month period.
-The example below provides an idea of how the recent work rule works.
 The recent work rule does not apply to Tickets assigned prior to July 21, 2008.

 The recent work rule applies only to the Phase 1 Milestones.
 Phase 2 Milestones are available to an EN when a beneficiary attains the necessary levels of work and earnings prior to commencement of the Outcome payment period, or if after that, as part of the reconciliation payment.